mikolalysenko/mudb/heldb/README-toc.md

 ```

 ## server ##
 A server in `heldb` processes messages from many clients.
-It may choose to accept or reject incoming connections and
+It may choose to accept or reject incoming connections and dispatch messages to clients as appropriate.

 ### server constructor ###
 `heldb/server` exports the constructor for the server.
 It takes an object which accepts the following arguments: